Is Bodybuilding Bad for Your Heart? An In-Depth Look

 • Inflammation: Diets high in processed foods, added sugars and unhealthy fats can promote inflammation within the body, which is linked to an increased risk of heart disease.

-To protect heart health and reduce the risk of cardiovascular issues, it is essential to maintain a balanced and nutrient-rich diet.
+To protect heart health and reduce the risk of cardiovascular issues, maintain a balanced, nutrient-rich diet.

 Some recommendations include: